-Through the persistent tough macro-economic background that included global inflationary challenges and ongoing logistical constraints, Exxaro continued to deliver excellent results, displaying our agility to navigate the obstacles we faced.
+Through the persistently tough macro-economic backdrop of global inflationary challenges and ongoing logistical constraints, Exxaro continued to deliver excellent results, displaying our agility and tenacity to navigate the obstacles we faced.

-In 2022, we reported a record 78% increase in EBITDA\ to R19 002 million and a 28% increase in headline earnings per share (HEPS) at R60.16.
-This resilient performance was mainly due to the exceptional performance of our coal, driven by high-quality product mix, and increases in export and domestic sales prices.
-These results reflect that our early value coal strategy is once again delivering results, and the importance of our continuing efforts to deliver on our commitments to stakeholders through the Sustainable Growth and Impact strategy.
+In 2022, we reported a record 78% increase in EBITDA to R19 002 million and a 28% increase in headline earnings per share (HEPS) at R60.16.
+This resilient performance was mainly due to the exceptional and safe performance of our people in the coal business to produce a high-quality product mix and achieved higher export and domestic sales prices.
+These results reflect that our early value coal strategy is once again delivering results, and the importance of continuing efforts to deliver on our commitments to stakeholders through the Sustainable Growth and Impact strategy.